Amy VIrginia buchanan

 As a collaborative artist, Amy has performed and participated in work at the Incubator Arts Project, 14th Street Y, Dixon Place, Triskelion, HERE, The Drama Bookshop, Brooklyn Lyceum, The People's Improv Theatre, Brooklyn Navy Yards, Housing Works Bookstore Cafe, The Brick, South Oxford Space, and The New Whitney Museum.

-Theatricality and her unique form of storytelling is present in all of the work that Amy does, from Spring Street Social Society to recording music, and is what makes her a viable force to be reckoned with.
+Theatricality and her unique form of storytelling is present in all of the work that Amy does, from branded activations to influencer casting, from music composition to inclusive queer activism, and beyond.
+It is what makes her a viable force to be reckoned with.

 In the news

-From her work as artistic director at Spring Street Social Society to her intimate take on self narrative clown theatre, Amy Virginia Buchanan is entirely press worthy, catching the eye of major outlets and bespoke blogs alike.
-Below, find a few highlights, and if you're looking for more, we've got options, baby: Bust, New York Times, Bashed, Life and Thyme, Playbill, The Food Seen, BizBash, InFluential, Broadway World, Stage Buddy, Flower, Per La Mente, Theatre is Easy, Culturebot, Woman Around Town, Interior Monologue, and Martha Stewart (photo only, but STILL it's MARTHA)
+From her work as a Creative Director to her intimate take on self narrative clown theatre, Amy Virginia Buchanan is entirely press worthy, catching the eye of major outlets and bespoke blogs alike.
+Below, find a few highlights, and if you're looking for more, we've got options, baby: Bust, New York Times, Refinery29, Bashed, Life and Thyme, Playbill, Nylon, The Food Seen, BizBash, InFluential, Broadway World, Stage Buddy, Flower, Per La Mente, Theatre is Easy, Culturebot, Woman Around Town, Interior Monologue, and Martha Stewart.

 Food and wine magazine